 Systems and Processes

-This development team will examine the system and processes used to evaluate school districts under MSIP 6.
-Topics to be addressed include reporting, review timelines and weighting of standards.
-The System and Processes workgroup is primarily responsible for making recommendations about the MSIP 6 system from a global perspective.
+This development team examined the systems and processes used to evaluate school districts.
+Topics included reporting, review timelines and weighting of standards.
+The System and Processes workgroup is primarily responsible for making recommendations about the future of the MSIP system from a global perspective.